-A Non-Compete Agreement is a document used to protect employers from partners, employees, contractors, and other individuals with access to their business secrets and practices using that access to leave the company to start their own competing business in the same industry.
+A Non-Compete Agreement is a useful document which many businesses use with their employees, contractors, partners, or other individuals with access to their sensitive business information.
+The business may use the Non-Compete Agreement to prevent the other party from soliciting the business's clients, recruiting the business's staff, or using the business's sensitive information to open a competing business.
 Non-Compete Agreements are used most often in highly competitive industries, such as technology development, sales, and marketing.

 Common situations requiring the use of a Non-Compete Agreement include the following:

 The Agreement is generally entered into at the end of a business relationship, but can also be created at the start of a business relationship (for example, as a condition of employment).
 Many standard contracts do include clauses dealing with competition and restraint of trade.
 For example, these sorts of clauses are included in our Employment Agreement, our Remote Work Agreement, and our Business Sale Agreement.
 However, this Non-Compete Agreement goes into more detail than those standard contracts do.
 It also helps to make it clear that the business takes these issues very seriously.
 Therefore, even if a business has a standard contract that deals with competition and restraint of trade, they often choose to also use a Non-Compete Agreement.

 Some Non-Compete Agreements may breach Australian competition law